 To solve the above problem, we propose a distributed validation algorithm that ensures validity of chosen paths.
 The main idea behind the validation algorithm is that a path is valid (i.e. forwarding for a path exists) if all its path suffixes are valid.
-This suggests a mathematical induction based approach.
-We know that all one-hop paths are always valid because they represent a direct link.
+This suggests a mathematical induction style algorithm approach.
+We know that all one-hop paths are always valid because they represents a direct link.
 A two-hop path is valid if its one-hop path suffix is valid.

 The proposed algorithm (see Algorithm 1) has two phases.
 In the first phase a node computes the paths using the chosen algorithm.
-For example, let us assume that node i uses a k_i -shortest-path algorithm.
-The k_i paths computed to each destination are input into a map data structure that is ordered by hop-count.
-In phase 2, the validation phase, the node needs to know the path computation algorithm and parameters used by other upgraded nodes.
+For example, let us assume that node i uses a k_i shortest-path algorithm.
+The k_i paths computed to each destination are input into a map data structure [25] that is ordered by hop-count.
+The node may start using these paths (in its forwarding table) with the understanding that some of them may be invalidated in phase 2.
+To prepare for phase 2, the node also needs to know the path computation algorithm and parameters used by other upgraded nodes.
 In our example, node i needs to know the k_j parameter associated with each upgraded node j.
 With this knowledge, it can compute the k_j paths for node j and input it into the hop-count ordered map data-structure (lines 2-5 in Algorithm 1).
 At non-upgraded nodes, k_j is 1 (lines 6-9 in Algorithm 1).
 Essentially we have computed all potentially available paths in phase 1.

-Phase 2 operates similar to mathematical induction.
-All one-hop paths in the map are declared as valid.
-For each 2hop path, the algorithm simply searches for the 1-hop path suffix in the just-validated set.
+Phase 2 operates similar to mathematical induction: All onehop paths in the map are declared as valid.
+For each 2-hop path, the algorithm simply searches for the 1-hop path suffix in the just-validated set.
 If a match is not found, the path is invalid and is discarded.
 If the path (i.e. the corresponding PathID entry) exists in the forwarding table, it is removed.
-In this process, validating an m-hop path entry implies looking up its (m-1)-hop path suffix in the justvalidated set of (m-1)-hop paths and finding a match (the variable temp_pair and the lines 16,17 in Algorithm 1 are used to find a suffix match in the Routing_Map structure).
+In this process, validating an m-hop path entry implies looking up its (m-1)-hop path suffix in the just-validated set of (m-1)-hop paths and finding a match (the variable temp_pair and the lines 16,17 in Algorithm 1 are used to find a suffix match in the Routing_Map structure).
 By mathematical induction, when the entire map has been linearly traversed, the remaining paths are valid.

 The computational complexity of this approach can be estimated as follows.
 In a N-node network with u upgraded routers, the complexity of first phase is given uC(k) + (N - u)C(1) where, C(k) denotes the complexity of computing k-shortest paths, C(1) denotes the complexity of Dijkstra's algorithm.
-The total number of paths, T, computed at the end of first phase is equal to $(N-1)((N-u)+\sum{i=1}^{i=u}k_i)$.
+The total number of paths, T, computed at the end of first phase is equal to $(N - 1)((N - u) + \sum{i=1}^{i=u} k_i)$.
 The complexity of the validation phase is O(Tlog(T)h) where, \bar{h} is the average hop count for the paths.
 The log(T) term arises due to searching for a suffix in the Map (see Algorithm 1, line 18).
-The validation algorithm may be optimized or be eliminated for special cases, e.g. if all nodes are upgraded and use the same value of k.
+The validation algorithm may be optimized or be eliminated for special cases: e.g. if all nodes are upgraded and use the same value of k.